Elvis-keter/tkl-sites/README.md

 ## Running the client side framework
 Install using npm install, and to run the Vite application use npm run dev

+## Request and responses
+See the postman collection for testing out APIs